naqash263/NovaWrite/replit.md

 # Overview

 This project is a comprehensive portfolio and blog website for Naqash Thaheem, a Systems Analyst & Automation Specialist.
 It features a Laravel 11 backend and a React + Vite + TypeScript frontend.
-The application provides a professional portfolio, a full-featured blog system, and an admin dashboard for content management.
-Key capabilities include JWT authentication, blog posts with file attachments, category filtering, search functionality, and a protected admin panel.
-The site aims to showcase skills, experience, and provide a platform for sharing insights, with advanced features like an interactive home page, SEO enhancements for blog content, and a workflow management system with email-gated downloads for lead generation.
+The application provides a professional portfolio, a full-featured blog system, free courses for registered users, premium workflow downloads, and an admin dashboard for content management.
+Key capabilities include JWT authentication with role-based access (admin/user), blog posts with file attachments, category filtering, search functionality, course enrollment system, premium workflow gating, and a protected admin panel.
+The site aims to showcase skills, experience, and provide a platform for sharing insights and educational content.

 # User Preferences